remy/remysharp.com/public/drafts/smooth-scroll-with-sticky-nav.md

-# Smooth scroll with sticky nav
+# Smooth scroll with sticky nav (part 2/3)

-In the most recent release of [ffconf—the 2016 edition](https://2016.ffconf.org) (which, you should attend!), the day before the site was to be launched, I decided that I wanted to make the navigation sticky.
+In the [ffconf—the 2016 edition](https://2016.ffconf.org), the day before the site was to be launched, I decided that I wanted to make the navigation sticky.

-Then I wanted to make the scrolling smooth.
+[Part 1](/sticky-headers) was the deconstructing the original jQuery method down to regular JavaScript.
+Then I wanted to add scrolling smoothing.
 Then I realised I'd opened a can of worms.

 <!--more-->